Ben624/389Rfall18/week/9/writeup/README.md

 ### Part 2 (40 Pts)

-The first thing I decided to do with this part was plug in the given IP address and port into part2.py and run thr program just to see what would happen.
+The first thing I decided to do with this part was plug in the given IP address and port into part2.py and run the program just to see what would happen.
 I got the following message:

 ```
 =========================================